-BTG's CES process begins with assertive community outreach to identify and engage the homeless, then utilizing the VI-SPDAT to assign a vulnerability score.
-The CoC has reached its goal of creating a by-name list by county with corresponding VI-SPDAT scores so that, based on vulnerability and other prioritization factors, all homeless individuals can be matched with the resources most appropriate to their needs.
-When necessary, local representatives will convene case conferencing (CC) meetings throughout all rural county jurisdictions.
-CC is the venue where client needs are discussed and services are offered to meet those needs.
+BTG's CES process begins with assertive community outreach to identify and engage the homeless; then utilizing the VI-SPDAT to assign a vulnerability score; and adding the names to the by-name list by county with corresponding VI-SPDAT scores so that, based on vulnerability and other prioritization factors, all homeless individuals can be matched with the resources most appropriate to their needs.
+When necessary, local representatives will convene case conferencing (CC) meetings throughout all rural county jurisdictions to discuss client needs and offer services to meet those needs.
 CC also provides the opportunity for communities to assess the needs of the homeless and begin to document the gaps that exist in the service system.
-Within the CoC, it is known that the current supply of affordable housing does not meet the demand for those most in need, making the need for an efficient coordinated entry process that much more important.

-BTG and the HMIS Administration team continue to utilize its fully automated the CES referral process.
+A fully automated the CES referral process continues to be utilized.
 These enhancements in HMIS created efficiencies in the system in terms of placing/housing clients, expand autonomy for providers, and allow the CoCs to use system data more confidently to drive policy and funding decisions.